 But for now, Satan is here and with a vengeance.
 We are only human and sin without even realizing it many times.
 We cannot ever be the perfection that God wants.
 But Christ in all His glory fixed that for us by shedding His blood.
 So until the time we 'go with God' we will live in this sinful world, unable to totally avoid it!

-However, the Holy Spirit within you will smite your
+good or evil.
+However, the Holy Spirit within you will smite your conscience and

 feeling.
 In this way we grow in the Lord.